Azure/azure-relay-bridge/CONFIG.md

 used in SSH, even though the configuration format differs from that of SSH.

-The "LocalForward" and "RemoteForward" sections define bindings as with the -L and -R command line options above.
+The "LocalForward" and "RemoteForward" sections define bindings as with the -L and -T command line options above.

 * **AddressFamily** - Specifies which address family to use when connecting.
 Valid arguments are "any", "inet" (use IPv4 only), or "inet6"